Maastricht Research Based Learning

 How can you apply?

-The deadline for submitting an application to participate in a semester 2 project is Monday 13 November, 2017.
-We will endeavor to finalise the selection by Friday, 17 November, 2017
+The deadline for submitting an application to participate in a MaRBLe project is Monday, 11 June 2018 at 5pm.
+We will endeavour to finalise the selection by the end of June 2018.

 What is the study load and how many credits can be earned?